Charles G. Yale: Career

 Yale went to the City College of San Francisco, then started his career as a mining engineer, studying at the University of California on mining and assaying.
 At the age of 21, he joined the editorial staff of a pioneer mining publication named Mining and Scientific Press, where he stayed for 23 years, and eventually became writer and editor.
 He then joined the U.S. government as a statistician, playing a leading part in mapping the mineral resources of the Pacific Coast.
 He was involved in mining investments, opening the Golden Chariot mine in Banner, California, and was involved in the Gold Country region.
-He was made the statistician of the San Francisco Mint under Frank A. Leach, nominated Director of the United States Mint by Teddy Roosevelt.
+He was made the statistician of the San Francisco Mint under Frank A. Leach, nominated Director of the United States Mint by Theodore Roosevelt.

 He served the country by pushing for the rehabilitation of hydraulic mining, and was the only San Francisco mining representative at the hydraulic miners convention.
 He represented the miners on the committee and helped them organize a movement, and was helped in the venture by his friend William Chapman Ralston, founder of the Bank of California.
 Together, and with other leading miners, they founded the San Francisco Miners' Association, and Yale was made its perpetual secretary.
 The result of their efforts brought the creation of the California Miners Association, which he first presided, with Senator Tirey L. Ford later elected president.
 At the first convention, while Yale was editor of the Mining and Scientific Press and the miners's representative, he wrote a memorial to Congress to make law changes to the industry, which passed and became the Caminetti law under Congressman Anthony Caminetti.

 With Edward H. Benjamin, he took up the matter of conservation and control of flood waters in California, which led to the formation of the California Water and Forest Society, becoming a branch of the Bureau of the Department of the Interior.
 For four years he was the mining editor of the San Francisco Examiner, belonging to William Randolph Hearst of Hearst Castle, and was sent to the Klondike to describe the gold rush.
 He became the head of the Pacific division of the Mining Census of 1890 under Dr. David T. Day, and was placed in charge of the San Francisco office of the U.S. Geological Survey as Mining Statistician.

 Yale then became secretary of the California Academy of Sciences for a period of 16 years.
 He was made a member, board director and secretary for 16 years of the San Francisco Yacht Club, now the oldest on the West Coast, under Commodore R. L. Ogden.
 He also cofounded and was made the first president of the Pacific Inter-Club Yacht Association.
 The association was founded in San Francisco on May 12, 1896, by five charter yacht clubs, including the San Francisco Yacht Club, in order to improve communication between the clubs, and to provide uniform regional racing rules, encouraging yachting competition and activity.